 The results of HER2 testing will guide you and your cancer care team in making the best treatment decisions.

-Triple-negative breast tumors don’t have too much HER2 and also don’t have estrogen or progesterone receptors.
+Triple-negative breast cancers don’t have too much HER2 and also don’t have estrogen or progesterone receptors.
 They are HER2-, ER-, and PR-negative.
 Hormone therapy and drugs that target HER2 are not helpful in treating these cancers.
 See Triple-negative Breast Cancer to learn more.

 The American Cancer Society medical and editorial content team